commercelayer/mfe-identity/packages/app/README.md

 # Commerce Layer Identity

-The Commerce Layer Identity micro frontend application (React) provides you an application with customer login and sign-up capabilities powered by Commerce Layer APIs.
+The Commerce Layer Identity micro frontend (React) provides you with an application, powered by Commerce Layer APIs, handling customer login and sign-up functionalities.
 You can fork this repository and deploy it to any hosting service or use it as a reference application to build your own.
 A hosted version is also available.

 ## What is Commerce Layer?